gvwilson/thirdbit/src/fiction/in-heck/index.md

 "This one does feel things,"
 Dockety replied.
+"This one feels loyalty and anger and curiosity.
-"And this one hopes to feel more some day.
+This one just hopes to feel them more some day.
 Until then,
 even small feelings are worth fighting for."